actions-marketplace-validations/soaibsafi_Git-Sync-ish/README.md

-# GitSync
+# Git-Sync-ish
-Git Sync enables to synchronize changes to other git platforms, e.g., GitLab, Gitee, etc.
+Git-Sync-ishc enables to synchronize changes to other git platforms, e.g., GitLab, Gitee, etc.